4 Tips to Increase Margins in Your Store

 So, while his weekend was a big success from a sales revenue, it was a big loss for the business.
 The markdowns caused the gross profit to plummet and to add insult to injury, this store was a commission based environment, so his compensation costs were double YOY, but he only has $200 more in gross profit to pay for it.

 Does this scenario mean you should never run a sale?
 Absolutely not.
 However, it gives you a sobering view of the effect sales can have on your margins.
-With that in mind, here are three tips to heck you maintain margins while feeding your inner need for a sale event in your store.
+With that in mind, here are four tips to help you maintain margins while feeding your inner need for a sale event in your store.

 Use Bundles Versus Direct Markdowns

-One of the ways many retailers have been successful is to run a BOGO or Buy 1 Get 1! event.
+One of the ways many retailers have been successful is to run a BOGO or Buy One Get One event.
 It is odd psychology for the customer, but it works.
 People will buy more merchandise with these types of vents even though the discount is the same.
-For example, you can run 25% off your entire store and have each person buy 1 item.
-Or you can run a Buy 1 Get 1 50% off sale (same markdown), but they bought two items versus the one.
+For example, you can run 25% off your entire store and have each person buy one item.
+Or you can run a Buy One Get One 50% off sale (same markdown), but they bought two items versus the one.

 Pay the Sales Tax

-If you have dead inventory - kill it - and put you and your store and your customers out of everyone's misery.
+If you have dead inventory - kill it - and put you, your store, and your customers out of everyone's misery.